 What is Lymphedema?

-Lymphedema is an abnormal collection of protein-rich fluid that collects under the skin.
+Lymphedema is an abnormal collection of protein-rich fluid that accumulates in the body.
 Lymphedema is commonly seen in the arms or legs, but can also be seen in the head, neck, groin, or abdomen.
-Lymphedema is a chronic disease and is a life-long process for the patient to maintain the abnormal collection of fluid.
-There are two types of lymphedema: primary (people are born with it) or secondary (developed due to a damaged lymph system)
+Lymphedema is a chronic condition and is a life-long process for the patient to maintain the edema and prevent exacerbation of the collection of fluid.
+There are two types of lymphedema: primary (people are born with it) or secondary (developed due to a damaged lymph system or removal of lymph nodes.)

 What causes Lymphedema?